z3bg/iris/README.md

 Use external SQL DB instead of sqlite for better multi-application access to data?

 Use [GPGME](http://www.gnupg.org/related_software/gpgme) to integrate with PGP web of trust?
 Could provide a nice entry point to the Identifi WoT for many people.

+Allow messages in Identifi packets to be JSON dicts?
+ATM limited to strings.